dixpac/paper/README.md

 ## Getting Started

+Your notes in one place...

+## Getting Started

 After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app: